injectedfusion/dynamic_inventory_generator/README.md

 To help with translating site abbreviations into site names in the Ansible yaml file, we have created a legend for the abbreviations in [this file](mappings/sites.json).

+### Site Names Mapping File

+You will need a file which maps your site abbreviations to the full name for the site.
+We have created a sample on in this repo:

 **mappings/sites.json**
 ```
 {